ZafarQuaere/MyOptions/ImpDocs/AndroidImpTopics.md

 ----------------------------------------------------------------------------------------------
 Task : A task is collection of activities that user interact with while performing a certain job.
 OR : A task is collection of apps that user traverse while performing some job.
-Ex : while sending msg, he starts with msging application and may move to gallery or camera to attach
+Ex : while sending msg, he starts with messaging application and may move to gallery or camera to attach
 	pictures to send.=

 Process : Activities,Services and other Components of application runs in a single process.There